Prepare for the spooky season and get into a Halloween mood with a ghost tour of one of America’s most haunted towns, Harpers Ferry, West Virginia.

 Prior to the Civil War, abolitionist John Brown led a raid of the Harpers Ferry armory in hopes of arming enslaved people for a revolt.
 The revolt ultimately failed but when he was hanged in 1859 he made a famous speech stating that the uprising had captured the attention of the nation.

-In the Civil War, Harpers Ferry was stuck between Confederate and Union forces, changing hands eight times during the course of the war.
+In the 19th century Civil War, Harpers Ferry was stuck between Confederate and Union forces, changing hands eight times during the course of the war.
 It was the northernmost area the Confederacy controlled and was considered the “best strategic point in the South.”
 Throughout the many skirmishes and battles, Harpers Ferry was all but destroyed by the war.

 In more recent history, the town is known as being an incredible place for a plethora of hiking trails and other outdoor activities.
 Harpers Ferry is the halfway point on the Appalachian Trail and is home to the Appalachian Trail headquarters.
 The Appalachian Trail is a famous hike spanning almost 2,200 miles from Georgia to Maine.